-The study of Geography A level aims to inspire a sense of enquiry and appreciation of the environment in which we live.
+The study of Geography aims to inspire a sense of enquiry and appreciation of the environment in which we live as well as the wider world.
 Through a detailed study and informed analysis of our surroundings the human impact can be assessed, and our interaction with the physical environment understood.
-The beauty of the discipline is its contemporary nature and its diversity.
+The beauty of the discipline, and the A Level course, is its contemporary nature and its diversity.